 Refinish the tubRefinish the tub

 Prewar apartments usually have cast iron tubs with a porcelain finish.
 The porcelain can start to look dingy after many years, but a facelift can make it look new.
 Hire a pro to get the job done in two or three hours.

 An old, out-of-style light fixture can date your bath.
-Shop for a newer, more modern piece, which can give your room some style.
+Shop for a newer, more modern piece that can give your room some style.

 Replace the mirrorReplace the mirror

 Fresh towels, a luxe shower curtain, modern art, and a pretty soap dispenser are a few options to add color and panache to any bath.
-Don’t skip the final touches, which will make your bath shine, giving it an even more updated look.
+Please don’t skip the final touches, which will make your bath shine, giving it an even more updated look.